EwenCheung/Agentic-AI-Kakak-Agent/README.md

 ## 💡 Solution Overview

-**Kakak Agent** is an intelligent, multi-agent AI system that provides comprehensive customer support automation for businesses.
-Built on a sophisticated orchestrator-agent architecture, it seamlessly handles customer inquiries across multiple channels while integrating with business systems.
+**Kakak Agent** is an innovative, multi-agent AI customer support platform designed to empower every business with their own personalized AI assistant—set up in just a few clicks.
+Built for simplicity and power, Kakak Agent enables anyone, regardless of technical background, to launch a fully customized support agent that understands your company’s knowledge, manages appointments, handles tickets, and communicates naturally with customers across multiple channels like Telegram.
+With seamless integration, persistent memory, and advanced language capabilities, Kakak Agent transforms customer service into a 24/7, intelligent, and brand-aligned experience—making world-class support accessible to everyone.

 ### Key Capabilities:
 🤖 **Multi-Agent Intelligence** - Specialized agents for scheduling, ticketing, web search, and business insights